 7. Guidance and instructions for use

-Indications made by ISOCELL GmbH relating to quantities or areas for coverage etc. are not contractually binding.
+Indications made by ISOCELL GmbH & Co KG relating to quantities or areas for coverage etc. are not contractually binding.
 Such values may differ considerably due to local conditions, the actual installation, methods of application etc.

 9. Warranty and Guarantee

-ISOCELL GmbH shall provide warranty for duly notified defects within the scope of the guarantee and warranty at its discretion by improvement, exchange for faultless goods, price reduction or also cancellation of the contract and crediting of the purchase price.
-The customer may only demand a price reduction or rescission after a written additional respite has been set if ISOCELL GmbH does not carry out an improvement or exchange of goods within a reasonable period of time.
-All warranty claims of the customer against ISOCELL GmbH shall expire 2 years after delivery of the goods.
+ISOCELL GmbH & Co KG shall provide warranty for duly notified defects within the scope of the guarantee and warranty at its discretion by improvement, exchange for faultless goods, price reduction or also cancellation of the contract and crediting of the purchase price.
+The customer may only demand a price reduction or rescission after a written additional respite has been set if ISOCELL GmbH & Co KG does not carry out an improvement or exchange of goods within a reasonable period of time.
+All warranty claims of the customer against ISOCELL GmbH & Co KG shall expire 2 years after delivery of the goods.

 10. Liability and compensation

-The liability of ISOCELL GmbH for damage claims of any kind whatsoever is limited to particularly wilful negligence and intent.
+The liability of ISOCELL GmbH & Co KG for damage claims of any kind whatsoever is limited to particularly wilful negligence and intent.
 This does not however apply in the event of injury to persons.
 No liability is accepted for consequential damage, indirect damage or accompanying damage.
-All claims for damage on the part of the customer against ISOCELL GmbH. are limited by statue to maximum 3 years after delivery of the goods, even in the event that faults are identified at a later date.
-The buyer and/or the customer waives the right to claim compensation from ISOCELL GmbH for warranty that has taken place and also for damage governed by the product liability law.
-The customer undertakes to impose the aforementioned waiver to every further company and to indemnify and hold harmless ISOCELL GmbH against such claims by others.
+All claims for damage on the part of the customer against ISOCELL GmbH & Co KG. are limited by statue to maximum 3 years after delivery of the goods, even in the event that faults are identified at a later date.
+The buyer and/or the customer waives the right to claim compensation from ISOCELL GmbH & Co KG for warranty that has taken place and also for damage governed by the product liability law.
+The customer undertakes to impose the aforementioned waiver to every further company and to indemnify and hold harmless ISOCELL GmbH & Co KG against such claims by others.

 11. Exclusion of set-off

-The customer expressly waivers compensation for any counterclaims against ISOCELL GmbH for claims to which he is entitled.
+The customer expressly waivers compensation for any counterclaims against ISOCELL GmbH & Co KG for claims to which he is entitled.

 12. Jurisdiction and applicable law

-This contract is subject to Austrian law, to the exclusion of the provisions of the UN Convention on Contracts for the International Sale of Goods and the reference standards of Austrian international private law, unless the law of another country is mandatory.
-The exclusive place of jurisdiction for any disputes arising out of or in connection with this agreement including disputes relating to its validity, breach, termination or nullity shall be the competent court for 5202 Neumarkt am Wallersee, Austria.
-The Buyer declares to be an entrepreneur within the meaning of the Austrian consumer protection law (KSchG) and to acquire the object of purchase for entrepreneurial purposes so that the provisions of the KSchG do not apply.
+Unless the application of the laws of another country is mandatory, this contract is subject to the laws of the Republic of Austria to the exclusion of the provisions of the UN Convention on Contracts for the International Sale of Goods and the conflict rules of the Austrian international private laws.
+The Parties are agreed that the exclusive place of jurisdiction for any disputes arising from this contract is the court of law responsible for 5202 Neumarkt am Wallersee, Austria.
+The purchaser declares that he is an entrepreneur as defined in KSchG (Austrian Consumer Protection Act) and that he is purchasing the purchase object for entrepreneurial purposes so that the provisions of the KSchG do not apply.

 13. Data protection

-ISOCELL GmbH will store the aforementioned personal data for the duration of the execution of this contract, but in any case for the duration of the statutory storage obligations.
+ISOCELL GmbH & Co KG will store the aforementioned personal data for the duration of the execution of this contract, but in any case for the duration of the statutory storage obligations.

-In connection with the personal data collected, processed and used by ISOCELL GmbH, the purchaser is entitled (insofar as legally applicable) to the rights of information, correction, deletion, restriction, data transferability and objection.
-These rights can be asserted directly against the seller (by e-mail at firstname.lastname@example.org or by post to the address indicated on the cover sheet).
+In connection with the personal data collected, processed and used by ISOCELL GmbH & Co KG, the purchaser is entitled (insofar as legally applicable) to the rights of information, correction, deletion, restriction, data transferability and objection.
+These rights can be asserted directly against the seller (by e-mail at email@example.com or by post to the address indicated on the cover sheet).
 It is possible to lodge a complaint with the Austrian Data Protection Authority.

 14. Written form of the declaration